mkfreeman/canadian-wildfires/README.md

 First, make sure to install necessary packages:
 `npm install`

-Then run `node extract_features.js` to extract features from the geojson files.
+Then, **after downloading the shapefiles** via `sh prep_data.sh`, run `node extract_features.js` to extract features from the geojson files.
 This will create a file called `data/data.csv` that contains the features we want to analyze.

+This process now takes about ~30 minutes to complete, as it recursively projects all coordinates in the shapefiles to compute the centroid (if you leave out this computation, it only takes a minute or two).

 ## Province boundaries
 The province [shapefile.zip](https://www12.statcan.gc.ca/census-recensement/2021/geo/sip-pis/boundary-limites/files-fichiers/lpr_000b21a_e.zip) was downloaded from [statistics Canada](https://www12.statcan.gc.ca/census-recensement/2021/geo/sip-pis/boundary-limites/index2021-eng.cfm?year=21).
 This file was also too large to process using command line tools, so was simplified using the UI tool [mapshaper](https://mapshaper.org/).